honeycombio/honeycomb-opentelemetry-java/RELEASING.md

 # Creating a new release

 1. First, update the `project.version` in the root build.gradle file.
+Update the version in `DistroMetadata.java`.
 Also update the Changelog, as well as any references to the previous version in the docs.

 2. If the new release updates the OpenTelemetry SDK and/or agent versions, update the `Latest release built with` section in the [README](./README.md).